Loyalty to nation is a part of faith. But opponents try to call this fact into question by misrepresenting one of the prophecies of Muhammadsa.

 FEBRUARY 28, 2021

-Of all misunderstood terms in Islamic terminology, the word Jihad is the most misinterpreted and misused one.
-Upon the premise of a baseless understanding of Jihad, many ideologies and concepts in Islam have been largely distorted; Ghazwa-e-Hind being one of them.
+Of all misunderstood terms in Islamic terminology, the word ‘Jihad’ is the most misinterpreted and misused one.
+Based on an erroneous understanding of Jihad, many ideologies and concepts in Islam have been largely distorted, Ghazwa-e-Hind being one of them.

-Ghazwa-e-Hind has been employed by various rulers, theocratic establishments and extremist organizations to perpetrate acts of aggression and furnish selfish ambitions blinded by geopolitical gains.
-It has also been repeatedly quoted by the enemies of Islam as a tool to question and put under suspicion Muslims’ loyalty to their country.
+Ghazwa-e-Hind has been employed by various rulers, theocratic establishments and extremist organisations to perpetrate acts of aggression and furnish selfish ambitions blinded by geopolitical gains.
+It has also been repeatedly quoted by the enemies of Islam as a tool to question and put under suspicion a Muslim’s loyalty to his country.

 The concept of Ghazwa-e-Hind is generally interpreted, both by the so-called Muslim scholars and the proponents of Islamophobia, as a military raid prophesied by the Holy Prophetsa, in which India will be conquered by Muslims through warfare.